spotinst/help/src/docs/eco/azure-tutorials/access-roles-read-only.md

 The role and EA Read Only Admin access below is relevant only for customers who have not yet signed a contract for Eco Azure.

+### Cost Management Reader

+The Eco team requests the [Cost Management Reader role](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#cost-management-reader) to be applied to the user group of guest users for the Management Group OR Subscriptions scope that is going to be analyzed.
+The data is used to complete the initial analysis.

 ### Reservation Reader role

 The Eco team requests customers to assign the [Azure Reservation Reader](https://docs.microsoft.com/en-us/azure/cost-management-billing/reservations/view-reservations#assign-a-reservation-reader-role-at-the-tenant-level) role to the user group of guest users in order to accurately perform the initial analysis.